-A.A.
+- A.A.
 9 hours (6 hours in written communication and 3 hours in oral communication) A.A.T.
 9 hours (6 hours in written communication and 3 hours in oral communication) A.F.A.
 6 hours (3 hours from ENG 101 English Composition I and 3 hours from either Written or Oral Communications) A.S.
 Biology 6 hours (6 hours in written communication) A.S.
 Engineering 3 hours (3 hours in written communication) A.S.
-Engineering Technology 9 hours (6 hours in written communication and 3 hours in oral communication) A.A.S.
-3-6 hours (3 hours in written communication and 3 hours from either Communications OR Humanities and Fine Arts)
+Engineering Technology 9 hours (6 hours in written communication and 3 hours in oral communication)